michaeluno/admin-page-framework/readme.md

 13. [Add a Meta Box to a Custom Post Type](http://en.michaeluno.jp/admin-page-framework/tutorials-v3/13-add-a-meta-box-for-a-custom-post-type/)

 ## Getting Framework Core Files ##
-In order to modify the framework files, you need to clone the repository files.
+In order to modify the framework development files, you need to clone the repository files.

 Simply clone the repository from either of the following addresses.